-Mr. De Boisanger (Chairman)
+Mr. de Boisanger (Chairman) - France

-Mr. Yalcin
+Mr. Yalcin - Turkey

-Mr. Ethridge Mr. Azcarate France Turkey
+Mr. Ethridge - U.S.A.

-United States of America

-(Principal Secretary)
+Mr. Azcarate (Principal Secretary)

-Israel
+,

-Dr. Walter Eytan
+Dr. Walter Eytan - Israel

-In the course of this meeting the following Protocol was signed by the delegate of Israel, on the one hand, and the members of the Conciliation Commission on the other:
+In the course of this meeting the following protocol was signed by the Delegate of Israel on the one hand and the members of the Conciliation Commission on the other: